How Do I Start?

 Is surrogacy legal everywhere?

 Intended parents may live anywhere in the United States, and NAFG has worked with intended parents from many US states and countries overseas.
 However, since statutes and case law (if existing) are different in every state, carriers must reside in states where commercial surrogacy is not prohibited.
-Massachusetts, where NAFG is based, has become increasingly favorable to surrogacies, and represents one of the best surrogacy options on the east coast.
-There are a number of other states within the US where carriers may live as well.
+There are a number of states in the US with established surrogacy processes where we choose to work.

 Why would a woman choose to be a carrier?